Engee documentation

 One approach to overcome this drawback is to reset the angular state to 0 when it reaches 2π (or to -π when it reaches π, for numerical symmetry) using additional algorithms in the model.
 This approach improves the accuracy of the sine and cosine calculations.
 But note that it leads to resetting the solver, which slows down the modelling for a variable step solver, especially in large models.

-In order to prevent the solver from resetting when the output value is reset, the block Integrator contains a built-in state reset mechanism, which you can enable by checking the Wrap state checkbox in the block parameters dialogue box.
+To prevent the solver from resetting when the output value is reset, the Integrator block contains a built-in state reset mechanism, which you can enable by checking the Wrap state checkbox in the block parameters dialogue box.

 When cyclic state reset is enabled, the state value is determined by the following expressions: